Rupt/paper-hunting-vampires/README.md

 We don't attempt to set up a GPU; you can ignore the warning `WARNING:absl:No GPU/TPU found, falling back to CPU...`.

 # Rotated PV-mSME extras

-We inlude plots of cross-sections and Q split by hour in a notebook.
+We include plots of cross-sections and Q split by hour in a notebook.

 The split-Q plot uses data shared on Zenodo. \
 To run it yourself, download `truth-jet-rot*` from https://zenodo.org/record/6822267 and unzip them at a common path. \